Use Natural Instincts to Play with your Dog.

-Understanding prey drive can provide you with opportunities to play with your dog in ways that satisfy these instinctual needs, improving their quality of life and well being.
-Some Prey drive behaviours: Stalking, Chasing, Digging, Shredding, and Chewing.
+Understanding this drive can provide opportunities to play with your dog in ways that satisfy these instinctual needs, improving their quality of life and well-being.

-Different types of play relate to different types of prey drive .
+Different types of play relate to different types of prey drive.

 Personal Play.